dotnet new icerpc-slice-server -o MySliceServer

 We don't specify a server address so this server uses the default server address (icerpc://[::0]).
 This means the new server uses the icerpc protocol and will listen for connections on all network interfaces with the default port for icerpc (4062).

-We don't specify a transport either so we use the default multiplexed transport (tcp).
-Setting the serverAuthenticationOptions means this server will only accept secure SSL connections.
+We don't specify a transport either so we use the default multiplexed transport (quic).
+Setting serverAuthenticationOptions is required with quic.

 At this point, the server is created but is not doing anything yet.
 A client attempting to connect would get a "connection refused" error.